README.md

 Security and data notes:

-• Login session hashes are stored in SQLite and remain valid across service restarts until logout or AUTH_SESSION_TTL expiry.
+• Login session hashes persist in SQLite until logout or AUTH_SESSION_TTL expiry.

 When serving under /cpa, set APP_BASE_PATH=/cpa and keep the prefix in your reverse proxy: